Filaments of crime: Informing policing via thresholded ridge estimation: Data and methods

 Well-approximated density ridges require the SCMS algorithm to run over a sufficient number of iterations.
 Since a trial-and-error approach is not the most time-efficient way of using the algorithm, we implement a convergence check that uses the mean shift update in Alg.~\ref{alg:scms}.
 Let the update be denoted as $\phi_{n, i}$, for iteration $n$ and $j \in \{ 1, 2, \dots, |\psi| \}$ for ridge candidate points $\psi$, then the calculation takes the following form:

 We then introduce the convergence criterion, for a convergence threshold $c$, as the absolute difference between an iteration's current update and the last iteration's update not exceeding the convergence threshold, meaning that $||\phi_{n - 1, i} - \phi_{n, i}|| \leq c$.
+Without this introduced convergence criterion, the number of iterations would, as in the original SCMS algorithm, need to be set manually by the user.
+This poses the challenge of correctly guessing the number of required iterations to create well-defined ridges, as too small a value would result in fuzzy `clouds' along the ridges, as opposed to ridge lines.
+The value would thus need to be set rather large in order to avoid this issue, hoping to overshoot the necessary but unknown value, which would, even if successful, increase the computational costs and thus the runtime of the algorithm.

 Lastly, practitioners in criminology are often primarily interested in hot spots, focusing their efforts on regions with high probability densities.
 In order to enable this use of our method, we propose a cut-off functionality to return only ridge estimates in regions with a high number of data points in comparison to the dataset.
 For a given percentage value $p$, the KDE in the SCMS algorithm is used to only retain ridge estimate points above the $(100 - p)^\mathrm{th}$ percentile of the dataset's estimated probability density function.
-This means that the ridge estimate points $\psi$ are, with the same bandwidth $\beta$ as before and the Gaussian-kernel KDE described in Eq.~\ref{eq:kde_rbf}, reduced to a subset $\psi'$:
+This means that the ridge estimate points $\psi$ are, for a bandwidth $\beta$ and a Gaussian-kernel KDE, reduced to a subset $\psi'$:

 This approach allows for the exclusive retention of ridge estimates that fall within regions of high probability densities, effectively slicing the density landscape horizontally at the required percentage level and extracting the ridge estimate points that can be found on the remaining landscape.
+The advantage of this extension is that a top-percentage level of crime density can be freely chosen to concentrate hot spot policing efforts on a highest-density subset of areas in line with additional considerations by the respective practitioners.